lookit/lookit-docs/docs/source/frame-dev-setup.rst

       PIPE_ENVIRONMENT=<environment here>
       LOOKIT_API_KEY='Token <token here>'
       LOOKIT_API_HOST='https://localhost:8000'

+    If you are using the Lookit staging server, this will be identical except that the last line should be ``LOOKIT_API_HOST='https://lookit-staging.mit.edu'``.

 4. In order to the HTML5 video recorder, you’ll need to set up to use https locally.
 Open ``ember-lookit-frameplayer/.ember-cli`` and